jagtapraj123/rajjagtap.github.io/READ.md

 > Used TF-IDF vectorizer and PCA to find clusters of documents using K-Means Clustering

 - Mohit Iyer et al., Deep Unordered Composition Rivals Syntactic Methods for Text Classification, 2015
 > This model, the deep averaging network (DAN), works in three simple steps:
+> - take the vector average of the embeddings associated with an input sequence of tokens
+> - pass that average through one or more feedforward layers
+> - perform (linear) classification on the final layer’s representation

 ## Conclusion
 Different methods that were taught in the course were applied and on careful analysis, pros and cons of each method were studied upon.
 Some methods were principle techniques while some were statistical based methods.
 All of these were helpful in retrieval of information from the raw corpus and give us the relevant answers to the corresponding questions.
-In terms of comparison we can't state that X model is the solution approach to each problem.
+In terms of comparison we can't state that a specific model is the solution approach to each problem.
 Every method has it's own merits which are unique to the problem.

 ## References
 - Mohit Iyer et al., Deep Unordered Composition Rivals Syntactic Methods for Text Classification, 2015